datttran/trak_app/README.md

 ## Recent changes
 - Add pinch zooming to the graph.
-- Add auto format axis lable base on feeded in data.
+- Add auto format axis label base on data.
-- Add crosshair to the graph.
+- Add crosshair tool to the graph.
 - Update UI.
 ## Known issues
 - The animation when changing between graphs stop working after zoom in.